Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dover Gardens has 17 active public transport stops, all of which are bus stops.
 These stops are served by 18 different routes that together facilitate 1,223 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average located just 173 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically located just 173 meters from the nearest stop.
+Most residents commute outwards daily, primarily using cars (85%), while only 6% use trains and 5% take buses.
+On average, there are 1.2 vehicles per dwelling, below the regional norm.
+According to the 2021 Census, just 10.6% of residents work from home, a figure that may have been influenced by COVID-19 conditions.

-Across all routes, there are an average of 174 trips per day, which equates to approximately 71 weekly trips per individual stop.
+Across all routes, service frequency averages 174 trips per day, translating to approximately 71 weekly trips per individual stop.

 Frequently Asked Questions - Transport